Puerto Rico Gov. Rosselló Names His Possible Successor

 "After much analysis, and taking into account the best interests of our people, I have selected Pedro Pierluisi Urrutia to fill the vacancy of Secretary of State," Rosselló tweeted Wednesday morning, confirming days of rumors that he had tapped his former rival to take over.

-Rosselló added he would be calling an extraordinary legislative session to confirm Pierluisi on Thursday.
+Rosselló added he would be calling an extraordinary legislative session to try to confirm Pierluisi on Thursday.

 The order of succession outlined in Puerto Rico's Constitution dictates that the secretary of state fills a vacancy left by the governor.
 But the job has been empty since mid-July, when Secretary of State Luis Rivera Marín relinquished the post after being caught in the same scandal over leaked offensive texts that led to Rosello's downfall.